HPC-dev-acc/mario-demo/README.md

 Open the settings menu and use the **LEVEL** controls to enable design mode.
 The canvas gains a dashed outline while active.
 While design mode is on, the countdown timer pauses.
 Click or tap an object to select it, drag it to a new tile, then release to drop it.
 Click the selected object again to clear the selection.
 Disabling design mode clears the current selection.
 The transparency toggle affects only the current selection; clicking it with nothing selected has no effect.
 The layout can be saved as JSON for editing.
 While an object is selected, you can move it one tile at a time with the `W`, `A`, `S`, and `D` keys for up, left, down, and right nudges respectively.
+When enabled, an **新增** button appears to place a 24px collision block along the top of the current camera view.

 ## Testing